 5 common liabilities holding women back financially and 5 steps to conquer them

 By Marcia Mantell

 It’s wildly challenging to juggle these many roles, jobs, and tasks and be successful all the time.
 We often feel we haven’t done the best in all of our many roles.
-It’s not always satisfying to be the only one who can make dinner, sew on a button, kiss a skinned knee while planning the family reunion with color-coded t-shirts for each different sibling’s offspring, running a company, and also being the goddess your partner is looking for.
+It’s not always satisfying to be the only one who can make dinner, sew on a button, and kiss a skinned knee.
+All while planning the family reunion with color-coded t-shirts for each different sibling’s offspring and running a company.
+Not to mention, also being the goddess your partner is looking for.

 Time Confetti and Morse Code

 Being busy is a reality for women.
 Most women would agree that lack of time is our biggest liability and our number one reason for not being more financially savvy.
 It’s hard to explain how busy our days truly are.
 One description comes from Brigid Schulte, the author of the New York Times bestselling book on time pressure, Overwhelmed: Work, Love & Play when No One has the Time.
 Schulte is an award-winning writer, journalist, and director of The Better Life Lab and Good Life Initiative at New America, a nonpartisan think tank in Washington, DC.
 Her book, available on Amazon and other retailers, is about modern life and the true lack of time for women.

 Schulte calls the few minutes between one activity and the next “time confetti”.
 You can almost picture brightly colored, sparkling confetti raining down all over your kitchen.
 These are the little snippets of time that a woman might grab for herself between tasks; and, they represent the hope of more sparkle to come later.
 But, then again, there’s a mess of confetti all over the floor that needs to be vacuumed.
 Who’s going to do that and when?
 Hmmm.